Exam Procedure and Classrooms

 - Philosophy: Chavis Hall, Washington 115 (as back-up, unless scheduled for special accommodations)

-- Physics & Engineering: Science Addition 102, Howe Hall
+- Physics and Engineering: Science Addition 102, Howe Hall

 - Politics: Huntley Hall